sys-bio/vscode-antimony/README.md

 ### Mac
 * This extension requires [Vscode_Antimony_Setup (Silicon CPU Macbooks)](https://github.com/sys-bio/vscode-antimony/raw/macinstall/setup/Vscode_Antimony_Setup.pkg) or [Python 3.9.13 (Intel Macbooks)](https://www.python.org/ftp/python/3.9.13/python-3.9.13-macos11.pkg) to be installed before use.
+* For Intel CPU Macbooks: When installing Python 3.9.13, proceed with the installations as is.
+No changes are needed to be made.
-* When installing Vscode_Antimony_Setup.pkg, right click on the pkg file and press open.
+* For Silicon CPU Macbooks: When installing Vscode_Antimony_Setup.pkg, right click on the pkg file and press open.

 <p align=center>
 <img src="docs/images/open.png" width=75%>